berkmancenter/classifurlr/doc/classification_api.md

 Send POST requests to /classify to let us know that you would like a classification of one or more transaction with a URL.
 Send as much data as you have (including historic data) because each classification module will use what it can.

-POSTs to /classify should have the Content-Type application/vnd.api+json.
+POSTs to /classify should have the Content-Type: application/json.

 As per JSON API 1.0, the type attribute is required and must be the string 'transactions'.